trek10inc/generative-ai-curriculum/SaaS/lab01-bedrock-introduction/README.md

     - Anthropic Claude
     - AI21 Jurassic Grande
     - Stability Stable Diffusion XL
+- Understand how to interact with the models via the streaming text API.

 ## Prerequisites
 - An active AWS account.
 (With access to the AWS Bedrock service)